 Project Description.

-The Project that is the subject of this Agreement is a high-quality development light industrial development, as conceptually depicted in the site plan ("Site Plan") attached hereto as Exhibit B and incorporated herein by this reference.
-The Parties contemplate that the Project shall comprise at least 0,000 square feet park managementmutually agreed upon , intended to serve uses consistent with the LI/M Zone.
-The ultimate scope and mix of specific uses constructed will be determined by Developer based on market demand and the land use capacity of the Propert, subject to the development standards set forth in this Agreement.
+The Project that is the subject of this Agreement is a high-quality light industrial development, as conceptually depicted in the site plan ("Site Plan") attached hereto as Exhibit B and incorporated herein by this reference.
+The Parties contemplate that the Project shall comprise at least 50,000 square feet of light industrial manufacturing space, at least 30,000 square feet of RV park/recreational space and at least 2,000 square feet of office space for park management and recreational rentals.
+The recreational park to have at least two mutually agreed upon community benefits for public recreational use (for example, pickleball courts, dog park, splash pad and/or bike, paddleboard and kayak rentals).
+Uses to be consistent with the permissible uses of the LI/M Zone.
+The ultimate scope and mix of specific uses constructed will be determined by Developer based on market demand, land use capacity and City of Carnation’s Shoreline Master Program, subject to the development standards set forth in this Agreement.
 A maximum of 20% of the total building square feet may be developed as storage space.
 In the event Developer wants to develop more than 20% of the total building's square footage as any form of storage space, Developer shall pay City $50,000.00 annually.
 The total square feet of storage space may not exceed 33% of the buildings' total square footage.

-Storage in this section is defined as passive use of building space such as that used for parked vehicles, boats, equipment, sedentary inventory and or other similar uses; this definition excludes use of footage for inventory required for periodic business, commercial, professional activity.____
+Storage in this section is defined as passive use of building space such as that used for parked vehicles, boats, equipment, sedentary inventory and or other similar uses; this definition excludes use of footage for inventory required for periodic business, commercial, professional activity.

+The RV Park Management

+The RV Park will have on-site professional management to ensure a clean, professionally run recreational park.
+Developer will establish park rules including quiet hours, refuse disposal, length of stay (no more than ____ months per calendar year), condition and age of recreational vehicles, number of guests per campsite, number of vehicles per campsite and other rules and procedures to ensure the safety and cleanliness of the RV park and the surrounding community.
+The park is for active overnight recreational purposes, not storage of trailers or RVs.

 Development Plan.